Home / Retirement planner / Preparing for retirement / The sprint finish: How to boost your super before retirement

 These strategies can help with your sprint to the finish line, even if your current balance makes you want to shut your eyes and hide under the covers.

-Don’t have any spare cash you could save or outside investments you can add to super?
+Don’t have spare cash you could save or outside investments you can add to super?
 There’s something here for you too.

 Transition to retirement

-If you’re 60 or older and still in the workforce, combining a transition-to-retirement (TTR) pension with salary sacrifice or tax-deductible super contributions can give your super a welcome boost.
+If you’re 60 or older and still in the workforce, combining a transition-to-retirement (TTR) pension with salary-sacrifice or tax-deductible super contributions can give your super a welcome boost.
 What’s more, it doesn’t have to hit your hip pocket.

-Once you turn 65 you can use the same strategy with a standard super pension, rather than a TTR.
+Once you turn 65, you can use the same strategy with a standard super pension, rather than a TTR.

-This strategy works because the income you draw from super is tax free while the contributions you make are taxed at the low rate of 15%*.
+This strategy works because the income you draw from super is tax free while the contributions you make are taxed at the low rate of 15%.
+An additional 15% tax applies if your income plus concessional super contributions exceeds $250,000 for the year.

-The effect is that you can maintain the same take-home pay but have more going into super than you are withdrawing thanks to the tax concessions.
+The effect is that you can maintain the same take-home pay but have more going into super than you are withdrawing, thanks to the tax concessions.

 Example: Jenny

-Jenny is 60, earns $60,000 per year and has a super balance of $110,000.
+Jenny is 60, earns $60,000 per year and has a super balance of $120,000.
 She doesn’t think a transition-to-retirement strategy can benefit her because of her relatively low balance and income.

-The net amount added to her super is $14,875 after deduction of 15% contribution tax.
+The net amount added to her super is $14,025 after deduction of 15% contribution tax.

-By using a transition-to-retirement strategy, Jenny has an extra $3,875 added to her super this year ($14,875 net contribution – $11,000 pension payment) while maintaining the same amount of income to live on.
+By using a transition-to-retirement strategy, Jenny has an extra $3,025 added to her super this year ($14,025 net contribution – $11,000 pension payment) while maintaining the same amount of income to live on.

 The maximum that can be withdrawn from a transition-to-retirement pension is 10% of its balance each year.
 When using this strategy, you can top up your pension account annually with the savings that have been accumulating from your contributions to maximise the amount available to withdraw (if required).